mukundjogi/android-interview/index.md

 - **15 Comprehensive Topics** covering all Android aspects
 - **50+ Architecture Patterns** explained with examples
 - **30+ Best Practices** from industry experts

-## 🏆 Success Stories

-This guide has helped developers land positions at:
-- Google Android Team
-- Meta (Facebook)
-- Amazon
-- Netflix
-- Uber
-- Airbnb
-- Spotify
-- Microsoft
-- And many more...

 ## 💡 How to Use This Guide